Risen 2: Dark Waters: Abilities

 Attributes and their respective Talents are leveled up by spending "Glory".
-Glory is gained by the player through completing quests, discovering new locations and defeating enemies.
+The player gains glory by completing quests, discovering new locations, and defeating enemies.
 Individual Talents can also be leveled up through the use of certain items, which give either permanent or temporary boosts.
 Different interchangeable items of clothing and jewelry also give their own Talent improvements and levels of defense.
-Other skills can also be learned by receiving lessons and advice from skill specific trainer characters found throughout the game world, but each talent requires a certain level attribute to already be met and an in-game gold fee.
-Trainer skills include useful abilities such as kicking over opponents, training monkeys and parrots to steal and distract foes, along with alchemy, gunsmithing, and forging that allows the players to create talents boosting potions and new weapons made from materials found or bought throughout the game.
-Other abilities include the use of a voodoo doll to take direct control of other characters or rituals to weaken opponents.
+Other skills can also be learned by receiving lessons and advice from skill-specific trainer characters throughout the game world.
+Still, each talent requires a certain level attribute to be met and an in-game gold fee.
+Trainer skills include useful abilities such as kicking over opponents and training monkeys and parrots to steal and distract foes, along with alchemy, gunsmithing, and forging that allows the players to create talents boosting potions and new weapons made from materials found or bought throughout the game.
+Other abilities include using a voodoo doll to take direct control of different characters or rituals to weaken opponents.

 Combat

 In combat, the player character has two weapon slots which can be switched through using a set of hot keys.
-In the right hand, the player wields a bladed weapons such as a cutlass or a two-handed rifle, while in the left hand is a secondary item such as a pistol or non-damaging items like sand to blind opponents or trained wildlife.
+In the right hand, the player wields a bladed weapon such as a cutlass or a two-handed rifle, while in the left hand is a secondary item such as a pistol or non-damaging items like sand to blind opponents or trained wildlife.
 Some items require aiming with both hands.
-When around most non-hostile characters, the player must not draw their weapons unless they flee or act aggressively themselves.
-Players can also travel with an AI controlled companion that will aid in combat and questing, some of which have their own unique abilities that can benefit the player character.
+When around most non-hostile characters, the player must not draw their weapons unless they flee or act aggressively.
+Players can also travel with an AI-controlled companion that will aid in combat and questing, some of which have their unique abilities that can benefit the player's character.